The issues of truck driver pay has been a sensitive issue for truckers for a long, long time.

 Here’s a few things that many truckers are not paid for:

-The cell phone has become a 'tool of the trade', and a pricey tool it can be.
+The cell phone has become a tool of the trade, and a pricey tool it can be.
 It’s

 It’s a win-win situation for the company.
 They benefit from the fast, efficient repair, and then the truck is back on the road, on schedule.